txfs19260817/Pokemon-sprites-classifier/README.md

   * `farfetch'd` -> `farfetchd`

+## Docker
+A Dockerfile is prepared for deploying inference service with gunicorn.
+Please check `configs` for configuration.

 ## Roadmap
 - [x] Release a labeling tool
-- [ ] Release pre-trained models
+- [x] Release pre-trained models
-- [ ] Design and deploy an inference service
+- [x] Design and deploy an inference service
 - [ ] Model compression

 ## Resources